ibm-cloud-architecture/refarch-kc/README.md

 ## Deployment

-The solution support a set of related repositories including user interface, a set of microservices to implement event sourcing, saga and CQRS patterns, and to implement simulators and analytics content.
+This solution supports a set of related repositories which includes user interface, a set of microservices to implement event sourcing, saga and CQRS patterns, and to implement simulators and analytics content.
-In each repository we are explaining the design and some code approach used.
+In each repository we are explaining the design and implementation approach, how to build and run.

 ### Related repositories